Groups, Users & Resources

 Five General Permission Levels

-Permissions lock your Records from unauthorized Group and User access.
+Permissions lock your Resources and Records from unauthorized Group and User access.
 For example:

 In SwitchBase, there are five Permission levels to choose from: